CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/Backend_Source/README.md

 ## About
 This repository contains the codebase for ShakeAlertLA's messaging gateway.
 The gateway uses Amazon AWS to send messages from the USGS EEW ActiveMQ message gateway to APNS/GPNS.
 The Messaging gateway provides Earthquake Early Warning notifications from the [USGS](https://earthquake.usgs.gov/research/earlywarning/) for users inside LA County.

-For code issues, please open a [github issue](https://github.com/CityOfLosAngeles/ShakeAlertLA-messaging-gateway/issues).
-For other issues, email early-earthquake-warning@lacity.org.
 To install and setup, follow the guide in the README below.
 Backned Messaging Gateway and API

 ## Platforms <br />